gorenje/rippenstein/works/heart.md

 css: heart,quote
 ---

-## Priceless Hearts
+## Heart

-If you got this far, then you might have found a heart that you can't buy.
-A priceless heart.
+If you got this far, then you might have found a heart that can't be purchased.

+Priceless, non-purchasable heart.
+An item of meaning, substance and love.

-{% include heart_image.html name="title-360.jpg" ovrcls="center" %}
+{% include heart_image.html name="title-360.jpg" %}

 Paper hearts are made to make you and others happy.
 To spread some love and happiness in times of hardship.